by-jp/www.byjp.me/content/notes/twitter/6274633662/index.md

 - imported
 - from-twitter
 ---
-Back at Capoeira for the first time in weeks\!
-Woop\!
+Back at Capoeira for the first time in weeks!
+Woop!